Some tips as your family member heads off on their adventure.

 All programs have a 24/7 contact which your loved one has in-country in case of emergency.
 They will receive this number at their orientation.

 If you feel there is an emergency contact Learn International by…

 If your loved one worked with a study abroad office at their home institution, please also contact them if you are unable to get in touch with any of our staff.

 There are many feelings, emotions, and thoughts that return with students after they study abroad.
 One of the most common is reverse culture shock.
 This is when a student returns from experiencing a different culture for a long period of time and they are adjusting to life back in their home country.
-Here are some ways you can help your child ease into their return back home:
+Here are some ways you can help your loved one ease into their return back home: